 The Home Office Policy guidance (version 02/2020) in relation to PBS Dependants states (under the heading ‘Additional evidential requirement for dependants of Main Applicants whose last grant of leave was not in this capacity’) that:

 ‘…63.
-If you are applying as a family member of a PBS migrant or Appendix W Worker and your last grant of leave was not as their dependant or you are a child born in the UK, y
+If you are applying as a family member of a PBS migrant or Appendix W Worker and your last grant of leave was not as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Entrapment There is no defence of entrapment in English law but it is considered to be an abuse of the process of the court for state agents to lure a person into committing illegal acts and then seek to prosecute him for doing so.
 The House of Lords said that, although entrapment is not a